bayyangjie/Immigration-Analysis/HR Dashboard/README.md

 - Provide summary-level views for high level insights related to employee demographics and income analysis.
 - Develop a comprehensive and interactive tableau list that provides easy access to employee records information

+# About the datset <br>
+The dataset was developed using ChatGPT as well as the Faker library for generating the data.

 # HR Summary dashboard <br>

 ## Overview